 While you try to avoid them, common payroll mistakes can still occur.
 If it happens, immediately take steps to correct errors.
 Be transparent.
 Let employees know something is wrong and tell them you’re putting in a correction ASAP.

 What happens when you have multiple pay rates within the same pay period?

-This is one of our most common payroll questions.
-Total the amount of hours worked and add up the rates of pay for a regular rate of pay.
+This is among our most common payroll questions.
+Total the number of hours worked and add up the rates of pay for a regular rate of pay.
 Use this average when calculating overtime pay.
 It’s also important not to go below the minimum wage for state or local requirements.

 What happens when someone leaves the organization and you divide up their responsibilities among other people?

 This situation is quite common and happens more often than you might think.
 A solution typically takes a lot of thought.
 Start by looking at the newly responsible individual’s compensation, additional duties, and the decisions they will need to make.
 Apply your compensation analysis mindset to this employee’s new situation.